-- Value of IRA is included in owner's gross estate. - Proceeds can pass to beneficiaries with payments over varying time periods. - Income and estate taxes can severely reduce IRA funds left to nonspousal beneficiaries.

-1 Under the SECURE 2.0 Act, the age to begin RMDs increases to age 73 for those who turn 72 after 2022 and 73 before 2033; and to age 75 for those who turn 74 after 2032.
-For non-owner employees, distributions must begin by April 1 of the later of (a) the year after the year the employee reaches age 73, or (b) the year in which the employee retires.
-For a more than 5% owner, RMDs must begin by April 1 of the year he or she reaches age 73.

-2 A "qualified" distribution is one made after a five-year waiting period and because the owner either (1) reaches age 591⁄2; (2) dies; (3) becomes disabled, or(4) uses the funds for first -time homebuyer expenses.
+- Value of IRA is included in owner's gross estate. - Proceeds can pass to beneficiaries with payments over varying time periods. - Income and estate taxes can severely reduce IRA funds left to nonspousal beneficiaries. - Under current law, the RBD increases: (1) to age 73 for those born from 1951 to 1958 and (2) to age 75 for those born after 1958.
+For non-owner employees, RMDs must begin by April 1 of the year after the later of (a) the year they reach the RBD; or (b) the year the employee retires.
+For more-than 5% owners, RMDs must begin by April 1 of the year after the year they reach they reach the RBD.
+Previously, age 72 was the mandated age to begin RMDs. - A "qualified" distribution is one made after a five-year waiting period and because the owner either (1) reaches age 591⁄2; (2) dies; (3) becomes disabled, or(4) uses the funds for first -time homebuyer expenses.